girirajvyas/java-developer/Java_developer_topics.md

     - Default java implementation?
     - How to Clone Object in Java?
  - String
+   - String s = "abc", where does this is store in memory
+   - String Constant Pool
+   - Why Immutable
  - Collections
     - New collection added in latest version
     - Difference between different collections